atom-box/tatll/posts/booknotes-how-to-know-another-person-brooks.md

 ---
-title: Booknotes Just the lists from Brooks How to Know Another Person
+title: Booknotes Questions to ask to know another person
 description:
 date: 2024-02-26
 tags:
   - books
 layout: layouts/post.njk
 ---

+From the book How to Know Another Person by David Brooks

 # Lists of conversation starters

+This is not a lists book; How to Know Another Person is closer to a call for human warmth.
+Brooks shakes himself and shakes us awake: "Start.
+Seeing.
+People." he claps.

-You can extract at least five lists of tips for how to talk and listen and be a masterful conversationalist.
+But as booknotes, you can extract at least five lists of tips for how to talk and listen and be a masterful conversationalist.

-David, you are giving away the secret techniques of the Wu Tang Clan!

 So here they are, over 60 tips from David Brooks, several *lists* from his 2023 book How to Know Another Person.